trish11953/Statistical-Machine-Learning/README.md

 Active Learning Using Support Vector Machines: Exploring active learning strategies with SVMs to minimize the number of labeled examples required for model training.

-Each project has a pdf with exact topics covered and coded.
+Each project has a PDF with exact topics covered and coded.

 ## Dependencies
 The projects in this repository mainly rely on the following libraries and frameworks: